 At the top of the stairs was another corridor lined with doors (if the art school had anything, it was an abundance of doors).
 Scorpius pointed to each of them in turn.

-‘Normal dark room, colour developing dark room, store cupboard, and studio.
-Done.
-You’ll start off in the normal dark room, it’s too difficult to get you on colour developing yet,’ Scorpius’ tone was professional and clipped.
-I really wondered whether this was the same boy that used to be well known for his talent of falling up
+'Normal dark room, colour developing dark room, store cupboard, and studio.
+Not that I've ever really used the last one.
+You'll start off in the normal dark room, it's too difficult to get you on colour developing yet,' Scorpius' tone was professional and clipped.
+I really wondered whether this was the same boy that used to be ridiculed for his talent of falling up stairs.

 There was another most awkward silence, during which Scorpius stared intently at the floor.

 'Well, you won't have any negatives, will you?'